NoroffFEU/development-platforms/Azure-DevOps-case-study.md

 ## Brief History

-In the below timeline, some of microsofts major milestones for the development system will be introduced:
+In the below timeline, some of microsofts major milestones for the development software will be introduced:

 - ###### 2005